Polyaspartic vs Epoxy Garage Floor:

 Epoxy cures into a rugged, brittle shell.
 While that sounds strong, it has no flexibility.
 When you drop a heavy wrench or a tool, it doesn't absorb the impact—it chips or cracks.

+ground.
 This is a significant issue in colder climates.
-As the concrete beneath flexes with freezing and thawing of the ground, the rigid epoxy can’t move with it.
+As the concrete beneath flexes with the freezing and thawing, the rigid epoxy can't move with it.
 This leads to cracking and delamination (peeling).
 We were constantly getting calls for Freeze-Thaw Concrete Damage Repair, a problem that polyaspartic systems handle with ease.

 Why Our Polyaspartic System is the Superior Solution